Sölvi Helgason: The drifter

 Sölvi traveled around Iceland trading drawings of people and decorative letter forms for food and a place to sleep.
 In October 1843, Sölvi was arrested in Staðarsveit in Snæfellsnes.
 At that time, it was mandatory to have written permission from the sheriff in order to travel around Iceland; traveling papers or passport.
 Sölvi's traveling papers weren't acceptable because they contained strange praising writings about him and had an obviously forged signature of the local sheriff.
 He later admitted that he had falsified this passport.
 On March 8, 1845, Sölvi was sentenced for carrying a fake passport and for being a drifter.
 His punishment was 40 lashes and one year of supervision by the authorities.
 The punishment was reduced by the supreme court to 27 lashes and 8 months of supervision.

 In March 1850, Sölvi was arrested again after being accused of stealing books and clothing.
 The authorities couldn't prove he had done so, however because of his history of petty theft and his continual illegal drifting around Iceland, he was sentenced in 1854 to spend three years in a prison in Copenhagen.
 In 1858 he came back to Iceland and was sent back to his home region.
-When he discussed his stay in Denmark, he pretended that he had been a free man.
+When he discussed his stay in Denmark, he pretended that he had been a free man and claimed to undergo a period of study in art and philosophy at the University of Copenhagen.